conveyal/analysis-ui/docs/edit-scenario/modifications.md

 .. _convert_to_frequency:
 ## Convert to frequency

-Often a scenario will include changes to the level of service on an existing route.
+Often a scenario will include changes to the number of trips per hour on an existing route.
 We support this using the _convert to frequency_ modification.
 It works by replacing the scheduled trips for one or more existing :term:`trip patterns<trip pattern>` with frequency based :ref:`timetables`.
 You can opt either to
 * delete all existing trips and replace them with your own timetables or
 * replace trips only when the new timetables would be in effect.

 The travel and dwell times on the replacement trips are based on those of an existing trip which you can select from the affected trip pattern.
-The new timetables can make use of :ref:`phasing` to reproduced timed services on branching lines, etc.
+The new timetables can make use of :ref:`phasing` to reproduce timed services on branching lines, etc.

 First, create a new modification and select _Convert to frequency_.
 Give the modification a name; you will likely want to name it after the route you plan to modify.